-A smart flower: A solar panel shaped like a sunflower is now at the Lee Richardson Zoo
+Solar panel shaped like a sunflower now at Lee Richardson Zoo

 Clean energy is now on exhibit at the Lee Richardson Zoo with the Smart Flower, a sunflower shaped solar panel.